kmenzli/sphinx-poc/docs/Administration.rst

 |image308|

-The "Manage spaces" tab is viewable by the group of users defined in the :ref:`Permissions tab <AdministratingSpaces.Permissions>` by the "Manage spaces" permission.
+The "Manage spaces" tab can be seen by users belonging to any listed in the "Manage spaces" permission of the :ref:`Permissions tab <AdministratingSpaces.Permissions>`.
 Users with this permission are allowed to edit or delete any space in the platform.

 |image307|

-If the permission has no value defined in the interface, the group of users defined by the property :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.
+If the permission has no value defined in the interface, users in the groups defined by the property :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` are allowed to manage spaces.

-.. warning:: When the Manage spaces permission is defined both through the interface and
+.. warning:: When the Manage spaces permission is both defined through the interface and
-             by configuration, the value in the interface takes precedence.
+             the configuration, the value in the interface takes precedence.

 .. note:: If the permission is neither defined through the interface nor by configuration, only administrators are
           allowed to access the Manage spaces tab.